-100 Greatest Gangster Films: Charley Varrick, #78
+100 Greatest Gangster Films: Charley Varrick, #78 - California Literary Review

 White and his entourage—including his lawyer and mistress Jennifer (Janet Julian)—hole up in a suite at the Plaza Hotel while his plan is set in motion.
 It’s a simple but logical approach: kill all your rivals and take their drugs and money.

-“My feelings are dead,” White says after learning that the first of his rivals has been eliminated by his band of not-so-merry-but-oh-so-hopped-up hit men.
+“My feelings are dead,” White says after learning that the first of his rivals have been eliminated by his band of not-so-merry-but-oh-so-hopped-up hitmen.
 “I feel no remorse.”
 Walken delivers that line with dry, understated sarcasm, sending out a clear signal that there is much more carnage to come.

 Much of that carnage comes courtesy of White’s principal shooter, Jimmy Jump (Laurence Fishburne, here billed as Larry Fishburne).
 Test Tube (Steve Buscemi) is the organization’s chemist.

-First a Hispanic drug dealer is blown away in a phone booth just outside a brothel he has visited.
-Then King Tito, a Colombian cocaine supplier, is gunned down in a hotel room along with three associates by Jimmy Jump, Test Tube and a few other White henchmen pretending to complete a drug buy.
+First, a Hispanic drug dealer is blown away in a phone booth just outside a brothel he has visited.
+Then King Tito, a Colombian cocaine supplier, is gunned down in a hotel room along with three associates by Jimmy Jump, Test Tube, and a few other White henchmen pretending to complete a drug buy.
 When Tito opens an attaché case that Jimmy has handed to him, he finds that it’s full of tampons instead of cash.
 He looks up incredulously and asks what they’re for.

 “They’re for the bullet holes, motherfucker,” Jimmy replies as he and the others pull out guns and open fire.